ljthwe/classroom/_docs/resources/journal.md

 2. Looking Ahead:

     As we start this semester, what are some topics, activities, or projects you’d like to explore?
-Is there anything specific you’d like to learn or work on?
+Is there anything specific you’d like to learn or work on? i would like to work with the zumii codinng thing again.

-3. Certifications:
+3. Certifications:i would need to lay n college basketball to play in the NBA.

     Are you interested in pursuing any certifications related to this class (e.g., Python, Unity, or other tech certifications)?
-If yes, what support or resources would help you feel prepared to achieve this goal?
+If yes, what support or resources would help you feel prepared to achieve this goal? i would like to be a truck driver that would need coding for gps tracking the trucks to.

 ----